 However, Verdial de Badajoz with larger and more vigorous olive trees does not show these deficiencies.
 On the other hand, Manzanilla Cacereña has a better facility to curdle in deficit areas of Boro if we compare it with other olive varieties.

 In the previous example, to make a selective olive tree fertiliser, calcium corrections are applied specifically on the ring of olive trees of the Manzanilla variety.

 As in other aspects of life, in the olive tree feeding, there are times less, it is more.

-Thus, for example, the excess nitrogen in the olive tree favors the appearance of pests such as the olive cochineal and the Glifodes.
+Thus, for example, the excess nitrogen in the olive tree favors the appearance of pests such as the black scale olive tree and the Glifodes.
 The imbalances produced by excess nitrogen in the olive tree fertiliser also increase the incidence of Repilo.